I began studying piano at the age of 3. Although I resisted

 students with the same valuable benefits.

-I provide an encouraging atmosphere for both children and adults to learn classical and jazz piano techniques and performing skills.
+I provide an encouraging atmosphere for both children and adults to learn classical and contemporary piano techniques and repertoire.

 I incorporate music theory into every lesson so that my students are not